rodgersxy/Git-Search/README.md

 Github-search {Monday 6th May 2019}

 ## USER
-Any one with account in Git and what to search other user's informations and repository
+Any one with account in Git and what to search other user's informations and repository.

 ## DESCRIPTION